x

 More () »

-'These are real people' : Rolla woman drives 15 hours to get to her cousin in the aftermath of Hurricane Milton
+'These are real people': Rolla woman drives 15 hours to get to her cousin in the aftermath of Hurricane Milton

 ROLLA, Mo. — Christine Coleman, a St. Louis native, moved to Florida after her home was destroyed in the 2022 flooding near Lambert Airport.
-Now her cousin Renee Kennedy in Rolla, Missouri, is loading her Mystical Mini Donuts and Munches food truck with supplies to drive to Florida and provide support to her entire community.
+Now her cousin Renee Kennedy in Rolla, Missouri, is loading her Mystical Mini Donuts and Munchies food truck with supplies to drive to Florida and provide support to her entire community.

-By the time a mandatory evacuation was issued for the RV's and manufactured homes in the area the shelters were full.
-Coleman called the roads parking lots packed with people.
+Coleman called, saying the roads and parking lots were packed with people.
 They also did not know anyone with a sound structure within driving distance.

 The wind gust began around noon on Wednesday.
 By 8:30 p.m.
 Coleman said they had completely lost power and several transformers blew out.